 2. Licenses Required for Opening a Quick Service Restaurant

 The three licenses have to be applied separately.
 For Food License, you can apply through its website www.fssai.gov.in.
 This can also be facilitated through various agencies which charge around Rs 5,000 for the complete paperwork and license fee.
-The VAT registration will be facilitated by any Charted Accountant.
-This will cost somewhere around Rs 10,000.
+The GST registration will be facilitated by any Charted Accountant.
 Lastly, for Municipal Corporation health license, you have to contact the local health inspector, and they will guide you through the process of acquiring the license.
 The license fee is nominal and will cost around Rs 3,000.
 Police Eating House and Fire license can be obtained once you have Municipal Corporation health license.
 This can be done in the first two-three months of the operations.

 3. Staff Needed for Running a Quick Service Restaurant